A Christmas Carol (1984 TV Movie)

 Ghost of Christmas Present: Yes!
 So perhaps, in the future, you will hold your tongue until you have discovered where the surplus population is, and WHO it is.
 It may well be that, in the sight of Heaven, you are more worthless and less fit to live than MILLIONS like this poor man's child.

-Ebenezer Scrooge: These are garments, Mr. Cratchit.
+Ebenezer Scrooge: [curt and cutting] These are garments, Mr. Cratchit.
 Garments were invented by the human race as a protection against the cold.
 Once purchased, they may be used indefinitely for the purpose for which they are intended.
 Coal burns.
 Coal is momentary and coal is costly.
-There will be no more coal burned in this office today, is that quite clear, Mr. Cratchit?
+There will be no more coal burned in this office today.
+Is that quite clear, Mr. Cratchit?

 Bob Cratchit: Yes, Sir.